Photosynthesis for Kids – Definition and How It Works

-Facts About Photosynthesis for Kids
+- Other Facts and Information About Photosynthesis for Children

 What Is Photosynthesis?

 Plants make their own food through the process of photosynthesis.
 Photosynthesis can be defined as the process through which plants make their own food with the help of sunlight, chlorophyll, carbon dioxide, and water.
-The word photosynthesis is made of two words: photo and synthesis, where photo stands for light and synthesis mean getting everything together.
+The word photosynthesis is made of two words: photo and synthesis, where photo stands for light and synthesis means getting everything together.

 Importance of Photosynthesis